-Stopping cavities is one of our doctor’s main goals, as cavities can often lead to several other oral health issues.
+Stopping cavities is one of our dentist’s main goals, as cavities can often lead to several other oral health issues.
 Cavities are one of the most common dental issue we deal with, and it seems like almost everyone will need to get a cavity filled at one point in their life.

 If you’re serious about never needing a filling, you do have a few options to help prevent them.
 In addition to maintaining a good oral hygiene routine, it’s important to visit the dentist regularly.
 Plus, you can keep an eye out for any of the warning signs that early cavities can present.
 Some of those warning signs include:

 A common and tell-tale sign of a developing cavity is spontaneous pain.
 For some people, this discomfort can appear as pain that comes up periodically throughout the day or as a lingering toothache that seems to have come from nowhere.
 Depending on the severity of the forming cavity, the pain may be localized in one tooth or spread to multiple teeth.